Languages of Taiwan: Indigenous languages

-The Taiwanese indigenous languages or Formosan languages are the languages of the aboriginal tribes of Taiwan.
+The Taiwanese indigenous languages or Formosan languages are the languages of the Taiwanese indigenous peoples.
 Taiwanese aborigines currently comprise about 2.3% of the island's population.
 However, far fewer can still speak their ancestral language after centuries of language shift.
 It is common for young and middle-aged Hakka and aboriginal people to speak Mandarin and Hokkien better than, or to the exclusion of, their ethnic languages.
 Of the approximately 26 languages of the Taiwanese aborigines, at least ten are extinct, another five are moribund, and several others are to some degree endangered.
 The government recognizes 16 languages and 42 accents of the indigenous languages.

 The governmental agency Council of Indigenous Peoples maintains the orthography of the writing systems of Formosan languages.
 Due to the era of Taiwan under Japanese rule, a large number of loanwords from Japanese also appear in Formosan languages.
 There is also Yilan Creole Japanese as a mixture of Japanese and Atayal.

 All Formosan languages are slowly being replaced by culturally dominant Mandarin.
 In recent decades the government started an aboriginal reappreciation program that included the reintroduction of Formosan mother tongue education in Taiwanese schools.
 However, the results of this initiative have been disappointing.
 The television station Taiwan Indigenous Television and radio station Alian 96.3 were created as efforts to revive the indigenous languages.
 Formosan languages were made an official language in July 2017.

 The Amis language is the most widely spoken aboriginal language on the eastern coast of the island, where Hokkien and Hakka are less present than on the western coast.
 The government estimates put the number of Amis people at a little over 200,000, but the number of people who speak Amis as their first language is lower than 10,000.
 Amis has appeared in some mainstream popular music.
 Other significant indigenous languages include Atayal, Paiwan, and Bunun.
 In addition to the recognized languages, there are around 10 to 12 groups of Taiwanese Plains Indigenous Peoples with their respective languages.

 Some indigenous people and languages are recognized by local governments.
 These include Siraya (and its Makatao and Taivoan varieties) to the southwest of the island.
 Some other language revitalization movements are going on Basay to the north, Babuza-Taokas in the most populated western plains, and Pazeh bordering it in the center west of the island.